coderquill/coderquill.github.io/_posts/2019-02-02-Lessons-learnt-from-“The-Clean-Code” — Robert-C.-Martin.md

 <img src="https://systemscue.it/wp-content/uploads/2018/11/1-nWkAm-cuh_XSUdH-rSic8g-1.jpeg"
 width="1000" height="400"/>

-I recently read my Clean Code, the famous book by the prolific Uncle bob martin and it was one of the eye opening experiences of my life as a programmer.
+I recently read Clean Code, the famous book by the prolific Uncle bob martin and it was one of the eye opening experiences of my life as a programmer.
 This book has given me a lot of knowledge on what are the best practises and how to actually write code.
 Now I feel ashamed of my coding skills.
 Though I always strive to better my code, this book has taught a lot more.

 Now, you are reading this blog for two reasons.
 First, you are a programmer.
 Second, you want to be a better programmer.
 Good.
 We need better programmers.